Plausible GMM: A Quasi-Bayesian Approach: Theoretical results

 The condition

 arises from needing to control a modulus of continuity.
 It ensures the oscillatory behavior of the empirical process $ R_T(\theta, \mu) $ is mild.
 While the condition is high level, Lemma \ref{RT} shows that this condition is satisfied with differentiable moments.
-Assumption \ref{eq:bound} effectively imposes an identification requirement for large values of $ \theta $ and a smoothness condition for smaller values of $\theta$ on the term $\sup_{(\theta,\mu) \in B_{\varepsilon}^{c}} TR_T(\theta,\mu).$ The assumption resembles the finite-sample bound in Lemma A.16 of \cite{spokoiny2019accuracy}, and it enables the derivation of a tail bound outside the ball $B_{\varepsilon}$ using a Gaussian integral argument.
+Assumption \ref{eq:cont} effectively imposes an identification requirement for large values of $ \theta $ and a smoothness condition for smaller values of $\theta$ on the term $\sup_{(\theta,\mu) \in B_{\varepsilon}^{c}} TR_T(\theta,\mu).$ The assumption resembles the finite-sample bound in Lemma A.16 of \cite{spokoiny2019accuracy}, and it enables the derivation of a tail bound outside the ball $B_{\varepsilon}$ using a Gaussian integral argument. \begin{Assumption}[Dimension and moment conditions] The dimensions $k$, $q$, $\kappa$, and sample size $T$ satisfy